bottlesdevs/documentation/bottles/programs.md

 ### Launch installed programs

-After installing a software in the bottle, just go to the Programs section to start it.
+After installing a software application in the bottle, just go to the Programs section to start it.

 ![Bottles - Programs](<../.gitbook/assets/image (33).png>)